 Since LMIR Trust's listing on 19 November 2007, the Manager has taken active steps to keep its portfolio relevant and adaptable to the changing economic and environmental landscapes.
-As at 31 December 2023, LMIR Trust existing portfolio comprises 22 retail malls and seven retail spaces spread over Indonesia with a combined gross floor area including carpark of 1,840,490 square metres and valuation of S\$1,536.8 million.
+As at 31 December 2024, LMIR Trust existing portfolio comprises 29 retail properties spread over Indonesia with a combined gross floor area including sheltered carpark of 1,826,043 square metres and valuation of S\$1,562.0 million.